 Well, better than good - their migraines go away!

-But please be aware, eggs and gluten would be the cause of migraine headache only for those sensitive to it.
+But please be aware, eggs and gluten would be the trigger to the cause of migraine headache only if you're sensitive to it.

 Eliminating them completely would help you determine this.